WHERE IT ALL BEGAN

 HEARING THOSE THREE WORDS

-Soon after her diagnosis, Nicole gave birth to a healthy baby girl and immediately started intense chemotherapy treatments.
+Soon after her diagnosis, Nicole gave birth to a healthy baby girl and immediately started intense chemotherapy.

 Not only were the Isenberg’s faced with a whole new set of challenges with raising a newborn and a toddler, they now needed to make sure Nicole was getting the best treatment possible…all while still making sure the bills were somehow being paid.